draveness/DKNightVersion/README.md

     + [Create temporary DKColorPicker](#create-temporary-dkcolorpicker)
     + [DKImagePicker](#dkimagepicker)

 > If you want to implement night mode in Swift project without import Objective-C code.
-This is the Swift version [NightNight](https://github.com/Draveness/NightNight)
+[NightNight](https://github.com/Draveness/NightNight) is the Swift version which does the same work.

 # How To Get Started